The Ed100 Toolbox

 Want to get a conversation going?
 Try selecting teaser questions from our Big Book of Questions.
 It's a deck of Google Slides that you can copy, edit and share.
 (You can also download it as a PowerPoint file, if you prefer.)

 Need a copy of the Ed100 logo to add it to your PTA unit or council web page?
-Or a flyer to print and hand out, maybe in Spanish?
+Or a flier to print and hand out, or forward?
+Want to find the data behind a chart you see on an Ed100 lesson?
 Or just want to dig around in the Ed100 toolbox?
 Help yourself to our Ed100 Public Folder.

 The LCAP: The most interesting boring document you'll ever never read

-The LCAP Checklist is a simple tool to help you prepare for your community LCAP meetings.
+The LCAP Checklist is a simple tool co-developed by Ed100 and the California State PTA that has been updated since the LCAP’s debut more than ten years ago.
+This tool can help you prepare for your community LCAP meetings.
 The checklist is linked to lessons in Ed100 to make research easier.
 By using it, you can tie your feedback directly to each section of your district's LCAP.

 If you're a Facebook user, please find, follow and share the Ed100 Facebook page.
-We're on Twitter, too.
+Also Instagram and Twitter.
+We occasionally post on LinkedIn, too.

 Questions & Comments